 ●Meranti Back and Sides

 Classical acoustic guitars require a level of mastery all unto their own.
-The Cordoba C5 is one of the rare classical guitars you can own in the affordable range of under $500.
+The Cordoba C5 is one of the rare you can own in the affordable range of under $500.
 It is definitely a great recommendation for amateurs and beginners.
 The Cordoba C5 hits the nail on the head is wood build selection and quality.
 It has a solid top made of Canadian cedar along with beautifully laminated mahogany back and sides.
 The bracing and finish are all near perfect The C5 is one of those guitars that can give you the feel of a high-quality expensive model at the most affordable price of only $350.
 Its mahogany neckpiece features a full-sized classical scale.

 That gives the guitar a surreal sound all while maintaining a lighter weight.
 The rosewood bridge gives a solid and sufficient tone to get the job done, while the saddle is made from an artificial material that does hinder performance in any way all while bringing the overall cost down.
 The Cordoba C5-CE's tuning and intonation are amazing even though it comprises of normal die-cast tuning machines.